mitodl/concourse-vault-resource/README.md

   version: <version>
 ```

-Note that the response schema for the `in` and `out` steps is different because multiple secrets can be specified, and for those steps' responses `version` is descriptive rather than functional.
+Note that the response `version` schema for the `in` and `out` steps is different because multiple secrets can be specified, and for those steps' responses `version` is descriptive rather than functional.
+Therefore the version information displayed in Concourse for those steps appears like:

 ```yaml
 version: